Apollo1840/machine_learning_theory/genAI/README.md

 ### Standard methods
 - Parameters generation: use parameterized synthesizer to generate the sound
-- Spectral generation: mostly Mel, first use model to generate the Mel, then use Vocoder to transform Mel into wave form.
+- Spectral generation: mostly **Mel**, first use model to generate the Mel, then use Vocoder to transform Mel into wave form.
 - End-to-end: directly generate the waveform.